 And if you do find something that has a clear advantage over its rivals, I'll wager that there's something dreadfully wrong with it.
 Ultra-long-range sniper rifle ammunition is a classic case in point.

 It's not that sniper rifles can't shoot for shit at long range - it's the bullets they fire: They just can't get out there.

-In the time it takes a sniper to shoot someone with a .338 Lapua Magnum to actually get out beyond 2,000 yards, you'd have probably shot at least 3-5 rounds or more.
-But what happens if I told you there's 2 rounds in the world that can do just that with one, single, magnificent shot?
+In the time it takes a sniper to shoot something with a .338 Lapua Magnum to actually get out beyond 2,000 yards, you'd have probably shot at least 3-5 rounds or more.
+But what happens if I told you there are 2 rounds in the world that can do just that with one, single, magnificent shot?

 Enter, the .408 Cheyenne Tactical and the Barrett .416.

 Being developed by John D. Taylor and a machinist named William O. Wordman, it was designed to be used with military and law enforcement applications, specifically, in anti-personnel, anti-sniper and anti-materiel roles out to a range of a whopping 2,200 yards (2,000m).
 It can, get this, maintain supersonic speed even out to a range of 2,300 yards (2,100m).
 That's just biblical.
 It really is.
 Compare that to the .50 BMG, it's supersonic only up to a range of 1,500 yards and anything beyond that is considered a miracle.